-Any Party may withdraw from this Agreement.
+Any party to this Agreement may withdraw from this Agreement.

 The withdrawal shall take effect upon the expiration of sixty days from the date on which written notice of withdrawal is received by the Director-General to the CONTRACTING PARTIES to the GATT.
-Any Party may, upon the receipt of such notice, request an immediate meeting of the Committee.
+Any party to this Agreement may, upon the receipt of such notice, request an immediate meeting of the Committee.